anarchy-ai/LLM-VM/README.md

 # import our client
 from llm_vm.client import Client

-# Select which LLM you want to use, here we have OpenAI's
+# Select which LLM you want to use, here we have OpenAI
 client = Client(big_model = 'chat_gpt')

 # Put in your prompt and go!